ConsultingMD/blog/source/_posts/2015-06-02-convention-and-the-polymorph.markdown

 ### But...

 But ActiveRecord -- at least in Rails 3.2 -- is _really_ conventional.
 And in particular, it doesn't care what the declared type of a database field is, or even what comes along with a column definition, unless it really has to.
+It just trusts the objects you pass in to be the right type.
 So let's say you want to find the latest version of a Case.
 You'll get what you want, since the case id is actually a string:

 ```
   2.1.5 :016 > kase = Case.first